draydeer/compromise/readme.md

 get(obj, 'b', 3); // 3
 ```

-*Set* - sets value by path like 'a.b.c'.
+*set* - sets value by path like 'a.b.c'.

 Returns the copy of the initial data if new value differs from old value.